 Ingredients for Tuna Bean Salad

 As always, it’s important to use good quality ingredients, especially the tuna and extra virgin olive oil.
 My favorite canned tuna is Wild Planet Albacore, which you can purchase at Costco, as well as various grocery stores around the country.
 Not only is it full of flavor without being too fishy tasting, it’s canned in its own natural juices, with no added water or oil.
-Wild Planet reportedly fishes for smaller-sized tuna that have lower amounts of mercury, so it’s better for you, too.
+Wild Planet reportedly fishes for smaller-sized tuna that have lower amounts of mercury, too.
 Lastly, the texture is firm, not mushy like some canned tunas, and tends to hold its chunky shape in this recipe.

 Substitutions for Tuna White Bean Salad